vaibhavb/carepack/README.md

 Direct In A Box
 ===============

-A complete opensource Direct HISP and a modern end user client which embodies Bluebutton+ and can be used out of the box.
+A complete opensource Direct HISP and a modern end user client which embodies Bluebutton+, provides HL7 connectors and can be used and administered out of the box.

 Goals